-- 1. The four variants of the cut rule in LKF are all admissible in (cut-free) LKF (Section 4). - 2.
+- 1. The cut rule in LKF is admissible in (cut-free) LKF (Section 4). - 2.
 While the initial rule in LKF is limited to atomic formulas, the general form of the initial rule is admissible (Section 5). - 3.
 The rules of LK are admissible in LKF (Section 7).

-Taken together, these results can be used to prove that LKF is complete for LK.
+Taken together, these results prove that LKF is complete for LK.
 A similar proof outline for proving the completeness of focused proof systems has been used by Laurent (2004) for linear logic, by Chaudhuri et al. (2008b) for an intuitionistic version of linear logic, and by Simmons (2014) for a propositional intuitionistic logic.
 The proofs of these meta-theoretic results for LKF rely almost exclusively on tedious arguments about the permutability of inference rules.
 One of the design goals for LKF has been to build a calculus that can be used directly to prove other proof-theoretic results without the need to involve such tedious permutation arguments.
-We illustrate this principle by proving the admissibility of cut in cut-free
+We illustrate this principle by proving the admissibility of cut in cut-free LK (Section 9.1) and by proving Herbrand's theorem (Section 9.3): both proofs do not explicitly involve permutation arguments.